configcat/python-sdk/README.md

 https://configcat.com
 ConfigCat SDK for Python provides easy integration for your application to ConfigCat.

 ConfigCat is a feature flag and configuration management service that lets you separate releases from deployments.
-You can turn your features ON/OFF using ConfigCat <a href="http://app.configcat.com" target="_blank">Management Console</a> even after they are deployed.
+You can turn your features ON/OFF using <a href="http://app.configcat.com" target="_blank">ConfigCat Management Console</a> even after they are deployed.
 ConfigCat lets you target specific groups of users based on region, email or any other custom user attribute.

 [![Build Status](https://travis-ci.com/configcat/python-sdk.svg?branch=master)](https://travis-ci.com/configcat/python-sdk)
 [![codecov](https://codecov.io/gh/ConfigCat/python-sdk/branch/master/graph/badge.svg)](https://codecov.io/gh/ConfigCat/python-sdk)